1. What does AllowUnsafeUpdates do ?

 The two files that are used to define a feature are the feature.xml and manifest file(elements.xml).
 The feature XML file defines the actual feature and will make SharePoint aware of the installed feature.
 The manifest file contains details about the feature such as functionality.

-create a content type for a customer presentation document with a unique set of columns, an event handler, and its own document template.
+A content type is a flexible and reusable WSS type definition that defines the columns and behavior for an item in a list or a document in a document library.
+For example, you can create a content type for a customer presentation document with a unique set of columns, an event handler, and its own document template.
 You can create a second content type for a customer proposal document with a different set of columns, a workflow, and a different document template.

 5. Workflow can be applied to what all elements of SharePoint ?